pyvista/scikit-gmsh/CONTRIBUTING.rst

 Contributing to the Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Documentation for pvgmsh is generated from three sources:
+Documentation for scikit-gmsh is generated from three sources:

-- Docstrings from the classes, functions, and modules of ``pvgmsh`` using
+- Docstrings from the classes, functions, and modules of ``scikit-gmsh`` using
   `sphinx.ext.autodoc
   <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_.
 - Restructured test from ``doc/``